-The Company has completed an evaluation of all subsequent events after the audited balance sheet date of December 31, 2013 through the date this amendment to the Registration Statement on Form S-1 was filed with the SEC, to ensure that this filing includes appropriate disclosure of events both recognized in the financial statements as of December 31, 2013 and March 31, 2014, and events which occurred subsequently but were not recognized in the financial statements.
-The Company has concluded that no subsequent events have occurred that require disclosure, except as described below.
+The Company has completed an evaluation of all subsequent events after the audited balance sheet date of December 31, 2013 through the date this Registration Statement on Form S-1 was submitted to the SEC, to ensure that this filing includes appropriate disclosure of events both recognized in the financial statements as of December 31, 2013 and March 31, 2014, and events which occurred subsequently but were not recognized in the financial statements.
+The Company has concluded that no subsequent event has occurred that requires disclosure.